 The best way of approaching app marketing is to divide strategies according to the customer journey funnel.

-The awareness stage can be thought of as an individuals first introduction to your app.
+The awareness stage can be thought of as a potential user’s introduction to your app.

-As such, the following app marketing activities can be deployed to create an awareness of your app:
+As such, the following app marketing activities can be deployed to create awareness for your app:

 🚀 Social Media Engagement